Mo0812/SimpleCacheStore/README.md

 * key-value store
 * persistent saving in CoreData
 * additional holding used objects in cache for fast recieving
+* secondary indexes for range queries on objects

 ## How to implement SimpleCacheStore
 SimpleCacheStore is still under development, so don't use it in production enviorments at the moment.
 If you want to test or improve it, you're welcome!